One weekend per month Sept 2020 – May 2021

 Wildcrafting/Plants in Human Life.
 The “wall of green” is actually made up of hundreds of our plant allies.
 You will learn identification, ethical harvesting, crafting with natural materials, medicine making, and how to transform greens, fruits, nuts and bark into edible feasts.
 Crafting useful things with materials from the land is a deeply satisfying creative act.

 Tending the Earth.
-Caretaking and permaculture/ecology and Stewardship.
+We seek to be in dynamic reciprocity with the earth, recognizing that we are one strand in a complex, beautiful ecology.
 Humans, in balance, are caretakers of the earth.
 We will learn to wield our skills and ability to help the earth heal and return to health and vitality.